tik9/fun/README.md

 ### Goal of the repo

-- Present myself as Javascript Developer with node server experience
+- Present myself as TDD Developer with node experience
 - Serverless Functions with Netlify
+- My ability to use continuos deployment

 <br>

 ### Steps to reach Goal
-- Single Page App
+- Using Fetch api without tests
+- Tests with Cypress

 <br>